ajeeshRS/google-meet-ui-clone/README.md

-This is a google meet clone using react,mui,nodejs and webRTC.
+This is a simple google meet clone using reactjs & mui.

 <!-- This project is purely focused on my study purposes -->